 “So did you die of a heart attack or did you drown?”
 James asked.

 A puzzled look formed on Tom’s face.
 “I don’t think I remember.
-Hmm?” he replied.
+Hmm?”

 Keith smiled at how well Tom appeared to take his own death.
 “Aren’t you worried about what happened with your family or if they worried about you?”